ilyapro/modelfx/README.md

 # modelfx

-Lightweight framework for decomposited dataflow control.
+JS(TS) lightweight library for decomposited dataflow control.
 Can act as M in MVC pattern.
 Provides the creation of models that are shared components of storage and effects of some data.

 ```